Need Help Paying a Vet Bill? Here Are Your Pet Financing Options

 Pros

-You may qualify for special financing, which allows you to finance the purchase at reduced interest — or even no interest.
+- You may qualify for special financing, which allows you to finance the purchase at reduced interest — or even no interest (if you complete payment by a set date).

 Cons

-Special financing may be subject to deferred interest — with deferred interest, the debtor is charged for interest dating back to the purchase date if the full balance is not repaid by the end of the promotional period.
+- Special financing may come with deferred interest, meaning you’ll be charged for interest dating back to the purchase date if you haven’t paid the full balance by the end of the promotional period.

 How much do pets cost?